anthonywithah/chase-the-legend/Readme.md

 ### Tip

-Keep a mental note of the score throughout a match by always stating the Players score first, eg. Legend #6, end of Round 1 - Player misses 1 with all 3 darts, score would be:  **1:6**
+Keep a mental note of the score throughout a Match by always stating the Players score first: eg. Legend #6 Match, end of Round 1 - Player misses 1 with all 3 darts, score would be: **1:6**

 # Download, Print, Play